Single trip travel insurance

 What is single trip travel insurance?

-Single trip cover is a travel insurance policy for a one-off holiday.
-If you go away twice or more every year, it could work out cheaper to buy annual travel insurance compared to buying two single trip policies.
-But if you travel on holiday just once a year, single trip insurance could be better value.
+Single trip cover is a travel insurance policy for a one-off holiday or business trip.
+If you go away more than once a year, it could work out cheaper to buy annual (multi-trip) travel insurance.

-A typical travel insurance policy, including single trip cover, should protect you against:
+A basic travel insurance policy, including single trip cover, should typically protect you against:

-- Medical expenses - cover if you have an accident or become ill while you’re away.
+- Emergency medical expenses – cover if you have an accident or become ill while you’re away.
 It can also help to pay for an air ambulance and repatriation to the UK if needed.

 - Cancellation and curtailment – you won’t be out of pocket if you have to cancel or cut short your trip for any of the reasons specified in your policy.

-- Flight cancellations - you may be able to claim on your travel insurance if your flight is cancelled or delayed for more than 24 hours, or you’re not rebooked on a new flight within 24 hours – check the policy for details.
+- Flight cancellations – you may be able to claim on your travel insurance if your flight is cancelled or delayed for more than 12 hours – check the policy for details.

-- Stolen, lost or damaged luggage - it’s not unknown for airlines to lose or damage your luggage.
-Travel insurance could pay you compensation.
+- Stolen, lost or damaged luggage – it’s not unknown for airlines to lose or damage your luggage.
+Travel insurance could pay you compensation to cover any loss or damage to your case and its contents.
 Get tips on keeping your belongings safe while travelling.

-- Lost or stolen valuables and personal money - although you can typically claim for lost or stolen cash and traveller’s cheques, there may be an upper limit.
-Likewise, most travel insurance policies will limit what you can claim for single items and all valuable items.
-You may want to add extra gadget insurance.
+- Lost or stolen valuables and money – although you can typically claim for lost or stolen cash and traveller’s cheques, there may be an upper limit.
+Likewise, most policies will limit how much you can claim overall for valuables, as well as for single items.

-- Personal liability - if you accidentally injure someone or damage their property during your trip and they make a claim against you, personal liability cover can meet your legal expenses and any compensation.
+- Personal liability – if you accidentally injure someone or damage their property during your trip and they make a claim against you, personal liability cover could help pay your legal expenses and any compensation.

-What’s usually excluded from single trip travel insurance?
+What’s usually excluded from travel insurance for a single trip?

-You should always read the policy carefully before buying to make sure it covers your needs, as insurance providers will have a list of exclusions – things they won’t pay out for if you make a claim.
+You should always read the policy carefully before buying to make sure it covers your needs.
+Insurance providers will have a list of exclusions – things they won’t pay out for if you make a claim.
 These may include:

 - Medical treatment for pre-existing conditions

-- Claims arising from travel to a place the Foreign, Commonwealth & Development Office has advised to avoid – because of disease epidemics/pandemics or terrorism threats, for example – prior to your trip.
+Claims arising from travel to a place the Foreign, Commonwealth & Development Office (FCDO) has advised to avoid prior to your trip.
+For example, because of disease epidemics/pandemics or terrorism threats.
 Always check for the latest update before you travel

-- Claims resulting from alcohol or drug taking
+Claims resulting from being under the influence of alcohol or drugs

-- Claims because you didn’t get the inoculations and vaccinations needed for your trip.
+Claims because you didn’t get the recommended inoculations and vaccinations needed for your trip.

 What extra options can I add to single trip travel insurance?